pauloprsdesouza/dotnet-core-rest-api/README.md

 # About

-This template is usefull for whom needs a start point to create a REST API using .NET core.
+This template is useful for those who need a start point to create a REST API using the .NET core.

 ### Here are some used stacks
 <div class="display:flex; flex-direction: row; vertical-align:middle;">